Shared Device Cores

 When equipment requires these connections, you need a Blue Pill physically present at the equipment location.
 Device Core Sharing lets your main Reactor instance access these locally-connected cores.

 Example: Camera control via serial connection.
 A Blue Pill near the cameras has the physical serial connections and runs the camera device core.
-Your main control room Reactor connects to this shared core.
+Your panel's Reactor connects to this shared core.

 Load Balancing Across Controllers